 Communication refers to how you will engage with your customers.
 You will want to find ways to engage with your target customers to build confidence in your brand and your product.
 Customers want to know how buying your product will benefit them and that’s what you need to focus on communicating.
 You should focus on providing relevant information to customers in order to help them figure out what their problems, needs, or challenges are.
 This will then allow you to position your product as a potential solution.
 This requires that you ask your customers questions and listen to what they have to say.
 Communication is a two-way street after all.

 Promoting products is all about saying what you have to say and hoping the customer buys it.
 Communication is about strengthening your understanding of your customers and building trust in your brand.
 One of the best ways to do this is through social media.

 Convenience focuses on how easy it is for customers to purchase your product.
 You’ll want to identify potential barriers and figure out ways to remove those barriers in order to improve customer convenience.
 For example, maybe a poor user interface is preventing potential customers from using your e-commerce site.
 Providing quality customer support to help make the purchasing process easier is also an important facet of improving convenience.

 In today’s world, the consumer has more power than ever.
 As such, your marketing efforts will be more successful if you take a more customer-oriented approach.
-By using the 4C marketing model, you’ll have more success targeting customers who are actually interested in what you have to offer.
+By understanding the importance and using the 4C marketing model, you’ll have more success targeting customers who are actually interested in what you have to offer.
 Not to mention that such an approach will help you build long-lasting relationships with your customers.

 Mark Beebe oversees all current clients.
 His secondary focus is leading the creative with original thinkers who provide innovative processes and insightful answers for clients’ marketing needs.
 His 30+ years has garnered the team to over 50+ national and international awards.
 As a partner, Mark, looks for unusual solutions to bring smart results and metrics to your bottom line.